brandongregory/dndhelp/src/roleplaying/dnd-and-mental-health.md

 ## Dungeons & Dragons has been used in therapy for decades

 Roleplay has been used in mental healthcare for a long time, but what about Dungeons & Dragons specifically?
 Dungeons & Dragons has not only been shown to help people deal with mental health issues; it’s also been used in actual therapy sessions.
-In fact, using Dungeons & Dragons as a part of therapy is not a new concept.
+Using Dungeons & Dragons as a part of therapy is not a new concept.
 It was used in mental health practice as early as the 80s.

 Here are some notable examples:

 * In 1994, a psychologist was treating a 19-year-old with an obsessional, schizoid personality.
-He encouraged the patient to describe his experiences in D&D as a form of self-therapy, and that allowed the patient to work through his emotions in a safe way.
+He encouraged the patient to describe his experiences in D&D as a form of self-therapy, and that allowed the patient to work through his emotions safely.
 * Psychologist M.L.
 Kallam studied a group of “mildly handicapped” adolescents who played D&D twice a week for 9 weeks.
 The group gradually developed higher self-efficacy and problem-solving skills compared to a control group.

-I myself have a serious mental illness, and my son is on the autism spectrum.
+I have a serious mental illness, and my son is on the autism spectrum.
 Dungeons & Dragons has been specifically recommended to both of us for therapeutic purposes.

 ## D&D has been shown to have psychological benefits

 Dungeons & Dragons isn’t just about winning.
-Those of us who have played a while know that successfully playing the game means learning things like creative problem-solving, empathy for your fellow players (and often NPCs), confidence and assertiveness in dealing with the problems in front of you, and analytical skills.
-These are all things that mental health conditions can make difficult, and learning to be better at them can really help us.
+Those of us who have played for a while know that successfully playing the game means learning things like creative problem-solving, empathy for your fellow players (and often NPCs), confidence and assertiveness in dealing with the problems in front of you, and analytical skills.
+These are all things that mental health conditions can make difficult, and learning to be better at them can help us.

 Several studies have found tentative links between Dungeons & Dragons and psychological benefits such as increased creativity and empathy.
 D&D in a smaller therapeutic setting can help increase confidence, as well as the ability to confront situations and cope with unexpected events.

 What’s important, though, is that these studies showed that the skills learned in D&D transferred into the real world and better prepared people to deal with similar issues in their lives.
 The lessons we learn at our tables become lessons we learn in real life as well.

 Other psychologists have suggested that it’s not just the role-playing part of D&D that helps with mental health issues, but also the rules and environments.
 In other words, it’s not just the stories we tell that can help us, but the act of playing the game itself that can provide more mental health benefits.
-The rules and mechanics of the game can actually reduce anxiety around the decisions we have to make in-game, and this builds familiarity with working with rules and social customs in the real world.
+The rules and mechanics of the game can reduce anxiety around the decisions we have to make in-game, and this builds familiarity with working with rules and social customs in the real world.

 ## D&D outside of clinical settings has been shown to help general mental health and social skills

-D&D in clinical settings is really interesting, but most of us are not playing during our therapy appointments.
+D&D in clinical settings is interesting, but most of us are not playing during our therapy appointments.
 Thankfully, the benefits of D&D outside of clinical settings have been studied too, and it was similarly shown to help players.

 D&D is not just a game we play and leave at the table.
 A psychologist analyzed an online chat log of a 9-person D&D group over 3 years and found that the group members’ real-world emotional needs were being met through in-game interactions.
 As the group played, they learned how to work together toward a consensus, build and maintain friendships outside of the game, experience great things together, and explore what concepts of good and evil meant for the players.

-A similar study interviewed six players and found that playing the game helped them with social anxiety and allowed them to explore their own emotional issues in ways that weren’t really possible outside of the game.
-Five of the players were able to navigate through childhood trauma while playing D&D. The players experimented through their characters, which led to improved real-world social skills and better relationships, which helped them deal with stress.
+A similar study interviewed six players and found that playing the game helped them with social anxiety and allowed them to explore their own emotional issues in ways that weren’t possible outside of the game.
+Five of the players were able to navigate through childhood trauma while playing D&D. The players experimented with their characters, which led to improved real-world social skills and better relationships, which helped them deal with stress.

 Our characters are not just stats on a piece of paper.
-Another psychologist suggested that D&D characters aren’t random—they’re often well thought out pieces of ourselves.
+Another psychologist suggested that D&D characters aren’t random—they’re often well-thought-out pieces of ourselves.
 They exist independently, but our characters can be expressions of ourselves, helping us see ourselves succeed in ways that we might not be able to in the real world.

 ## D&D has been shown to assist in recovery from mental health issues